-[•] D. Hay is with the Rachel and Selim Benin School of Computer Science and Engineering, Hebrew University, Jerusalem, Israel.
-Email: dhay@cs.huji.ac.il.
+D. Hay is with the School of Computer Science and Engineering, Hebrew University, Jerusalem, Israel.
+Email: dhay@cs.huji.ac.il is assumed infinite for simplicity).

-[•] I. Keslassy is with the Dept. of Electrical Engineering, Technion, Haifa, Israel.
+I. Keslassy is with the Dept. of Electrical Engineering, Technion, Haifa, Israel.
+Email: isaac@ee.technion.ac.il.